-Most wet/dry vacuums are mounted on wheels for easy maneuverability, but that isn’t always the case.
+Most wet/dry vacuums are mounted on wheels for easy manoeuvrability, but that isn’t always the case.
 The canister of these sweepers is made of tough, durable housing to weather the rigidities of shop life.

 If you’re shopping around for a wet/dry machine, you should be ready to cough up between $30 and $80, depending on the size and features of the model you need.

 #06.
 Leading Vacuum Cleaner Manufacturers

-Selecting a particular vacuum with all the characteristics and functionality you require is essential, but you also need to consider the reputation of the manufacturers.
-Some of the most popular vacuum cleaner brands include:
+Selecting a vacuum with all the characteristics and functionality you require is essential, but you also need to consider the reputation of the manufacturer.
+Some of the most popular brands of vacuums include:

 Shark vacuums often land on the top of bestseller lists and are known to provide owners with a lot of bang for their buck.
 They’re famous for being weightless, giving you plenty of suction power, and featuring a variety of onboard elements and tools.
-Some Shark models feature lift-away canisters for multipurpose cleaning or anti-allergy seals that help in preventing allergens from escaping.
+Some Shark models feature lift-away canisters for multipurpose cleaning or anti-allergy seals that help prevent allergens from escaping.

-Hoover has been there for decades, and with the broadest product line-up and features like the incredible Wind Tunnel technology that delivers powerful suction, there’s always a Hoover vacuum cleaner to fit your budget and cleaning needs.
+Hoover has been around for decades, and with the broadest product line-up and features like the incredible Wind Tunnel technology that delivers powerful suction, there’s always a Hoover vacuum cleaner to fit your budget and needs.

 Another early name in the vacuum manufacturing industry, Bisell makes a variety of vacuums with a wide range of prices, features, and numerous models that unswervingly pop up on lists of top-selling vacuum cleaners.

 Dyson is best known for paving the way in cyclonic root suction and bagless vacuums.
-The best Dyson vacuum cleaner brand, unlike its competitors, marks the entry into higher dollar vacuum cleaners, with most of its devices priced above $200.
+The best Dyson vacuum cleaner marks the entry into higher dollar vacuum cleaners, with most of its devices priced above $200.